AWS Docker-compose volumes

 pod "app" deleted

-Delete the PVC.
-This will also cause the PV to be deleted:
+You can now delete the PVC too.
+This will also cause the PV to be deleted (that's why we use reclaimPolicy=Delete on the StorageClass):

 // OUTPUT